Tag Archives: Alice Wise

 • A list of participants in the Certification Program

 Olsen-Harbich, an articulate, acknowledged expert in both the vineyard and the winery, pointed out that, “Sustainability is a pathway which is ongoing and is not an ideology.
 It must be, and is, based on peer-reviewed science.
 It is the most viable form of safe agriculture.”
-Nevertheless, vineyard managers and all other farmers, whether sustainably farming or not, often use three products that are not naturally made:
+Nevertheless, vineyard managers and all other farmers, whether sustainably farming or not, often use three products that are not naturally-made:

 • Stylet oil, a highly-effective, biologically-degradable foliar input used to control fungal diseases such as Downy mildew, but which is itself a highly-refined petroleum product